All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 Rendering posted: October 2, 2016

-Diggers on this uniform: Bill Grindler, Chuck McGill, Don Stokes, Ken Samoil, Nigel Ayres, Peter Reitan,
+Diggers on this uniform: Bill Grindler, Chuck McGill, Don Stokes, Gary Kodner, Ken Samoil, Nigel Ayres, Peter Reitan,